w3c/webextensions/proposals/hasCrossSiteAncestor.md

 ##### Error conditions
 - If host permissions are not granted for the document whose partitionkey is getting queried an error will be returned.
 - When the parameters passed do not correspond to an existing frame, an error will be returned.
+- If the partitionKey that would be associated with the frame can not be serialized an error will be returned.
+This can happen when the origin associated with the topLevelSite is opaque.

 ### New Permissions
 No new permissions are required.